51 Facts about Great Smoky Mountains National Park

 6. The park consists of 522,419 acres.

 7. Great Smoky Mountains National Park is the most visited national park in America.
-There have been nearly 1/2 billion visitors since 1934.
+There have been more than 1/2 billion visitors since 1934.

 8. The park has about 2,115 miles of streams within its boundaries.

 9. The highest peak in the park is Clingmans Dome at 6,643 feet.

 10. What is now Great Smoky Mountains National Park was part of the homeland of the Cherokee Indian tribe.

 11. For the first time ever, all streams in Great Smoky Mountains National Park were open for fishing on March 6, 2017.

 12. During the Great Depression, the Civilian Conservation Corps, the Works Progress Administration, and other federal organizations made trails, fire watchtowers, and other infrastructure improvements to the park and Smoky Mountains.